buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     Patches in the jobdir are encoded using netstrings, which place an arbitrary upper limit on patch size of 99999 bytes.
-If your submitted try jobs are rejected with `BadJobFile`, try increasing this limit with a snippet like this in your `master.cfg`::
+If your submitted try jobs are rejected with `BadJobfile`, try increasing this limit with a snippet like this in your `master.cfg`::

         from twisted.protocols.basic import NetstringReceiver